emanuellima1/notes/Languages/Julia/julia.md

 - `values(mydict)`: Iterator of all the values.
 - `haskey(mydict, 'a')`: Checks if a key exists.
 - `in(('a' => 1), mydict)`: Checks if a given key/value pair exists.
+- `delete!(amydict,'akey')`: Delete the pair with the specified key from the dictionary.

 You can iterate over both keys and values: